Saromase/Clicker/README.md

-# Clicker
-Zombie Clicker by Saromase
+# Zombie Clicker by Saromase